Dingyi-Lai/Dingyi-Lai.github.io/_posts/2025-03-01-from-Slurm-batch-workflow-to-kafka-pipline-using-python.md

 ## 1. HAICORE + Slurm Batch Workflow

-HAICORE is KIT’s Helmholtz AI partition within the HoreKa supercomputer, comprising 16 compute nodes interconnected by InfiniBand 4×HDR for <1 μs latency and high throughput citeturn1view0.
+HAICORE is KIT’s Helmholtz AI partition within the HoreKa supercomputer, comprising 16 compute nodes interconnected by InfiniBand 4×HDR for <1 μs latency and high throughput (See [Hardware Overview](https://www.nhr.kit.edu/userdocs/haicore/hardware/)).
-Each node runs RHEL 8.x with open-source tools such as **Slurm** for job scheduling already installed citeturn1view0.
+Each node runs RHEL 8.x with open-source tools such as [**Slurm**](https://slurm.schedmd.com/sbatch.html) for job scheduling already installed.
-Users develop and debug interactively on the **login node**, then submit batch jobs via `sbatch` to Slurm, which queues and dispatches them to compute nodes when resources free up citeturn3search0.
+Users develop and debug interactively on the **login node**, then submit batch jobs via `sbatch` to Slurm, which queues and dispatches them to compute nodes when resources free up (See [ARCH Advanced Research Computing](https://www.arch.jhu.edu/short-tutorial-how-to-create-a-slurm-script/)).
-Within a job, `$TMPDIR` (local SSD or BeeOND mount) is used for high-speed temporary I/O; after processing, output is copied back to the submission directory (`$SLURM_SUBMIT_DIR`) for persistence citeturn4search0 citeturn7search0.
+Within a job, `$TMPDIR` (local SSD or BeeOND mount) is used for high-speed temporary I/O; after processing, output is copied back to the submission directory (`$SLURM_SUBMIT_DIR`) for persistence (See [File Systems - NHR@KIT User Documentation](https://www.nhr.kit.edu/userdocs/haicore/filesystems/)).

 ### 1.1 Example Slurm Script